 When he shared the Adidas video of him showing off his tricks it got 15,874 views.
 When he shared the New Balance Audazo content just one month later it got 57,750 views.
 An increase of 264%.

-3. Boot sales above targets Because New Balance are a privately-owned company we can’t reveal exact sales figures.
+Boot sales exceeded targets, because New Balance are a privately-owned company we can’t reveal exact sales figures.
 But boots sales hit targets in all our key markets.
 This momentum has continued with Q1 2017 sales already 80% of the 2016 total volume, with a full year increase of 60% YOY predicted.

-4. Real players loved it This campaign wasn’t just about sales.
+Additionally, real players loved it, this campaign wasn’t just about sales.
 It was about starting relationships with new audiences who can help the brand grow.
-And based on the responses we saw our target small-sided players love it!
+And based on the responses we saw our target small-sided players love it.